pavanc12/Challenge/README.md

 # Find Elapsed Days between two given dates

 An application to calculate the full elapsed days between any two given dates excluding the given dates.
-Application accepts input from command-Line/Terminal and GUI.
+Application accepts input from command-Line/Terminal.

 ## PROBLEM
 You have joined a science project as the latest team member.
 Scientists on the project are running a series of experiments and need to calculate the number of full days elapsed in between the experiment’s start and end dates, i.e. the first and the last day are considered partial days and never counted.
 Following this logic, an experiment that has run from 07/11/1972 and 08/11/1972 should return 0, because there are no fully elapsed days contained in between those dates, and 01/01/2000 to 03/01/2000 should return 1.
 The solution needs to cater for all valid dates between 01/01/1901 and 31/12/2999.